Manabendra Mukhopadhyay: Film career

 Manabendra made a debut in the film arena by becoming the music director for Uttam Kumar's film Chapadangar Bou (1954), where the songs were written by eminent writer Tarashankar Bandopadhyay.
-Before this, he did a cameo in Uttam Kumar starrer film Sharey Chuattor and also sang a song in it.
+Before this, he did a cameo in Uttam Kumar starrer film Sharey Chuattor and also sang a song ('Amar E Jouban') in it.
 In Chapadangar Bou, Manabendra brought in the flavour of Mahadev's Gajon, that are sung in villages in Bengal with the song 'Shibo He Shibo He'.
 According to Manabendra (in an old television interview) he gave his audition as a music director at Tarashankar's house as the writer wanted to hear the tunes.
 The song mentioned earlier was composed at his house on spot.

 In 1958, Robin Chattopadhyay composed music for a film titled Lalu Bhulu, the story of two handicapped boys.
 The film was highly successful in Bengal and Manabendra sang these songs with great efficiency.
-'Jar Hiya akasher nil nilimay', 'Dukho amar Shesh kore dao probhu', 'Surjo tomar Sonaar toron kholo', 'Dukher pothe naai jodi', 'Ei pran jharona jaglo.
+'Jar Hiya Akasher Nil Nilimay', 'Dukho Amar Shesh Kore Dao Probhu', 'Surjo Tomar Sonaar Toron Kholo', 'Dukher Pothe Naai Jodi', 'Ei Pran Jharona Jaglo'.
 The lyrics were penned by Sailen Ray.

 In another film Nilachale Mahaprabhu celebrated composer Raichand Boral invited him to sing kirtans of Lord Chaitanya and the song 'Jagannath Jagat Bandhu' made the audiences spellbound.
-However, Manabendra credits a song in 'Nabajanma'-Ore mon majhi'to be his first hit in films.
+However, Manabendra credits a song in 'Nabajanma' — 'Ore Mon Majhi' to be his first hit in films.

-Manobendra himself composed music in a number of Bengali films including Mayamrigo (1960), Badhu (1962), Jato Mat Tato Path, Joy Jayanti, (1970), Godhuli Belay, (1965), Sudur niharika, (1978) etc. Due to Manabendra's classical potential, composers showed the courage of composing pure classical numbers in Bengali films like Sajani Bina Re Rajani Na Jay by Anil Bagchi in the film Shashibabur Sangsar, (1960), Andhare by Gyan Prokash Ghosh in the film Basant Bahar, (1958).
+Manabendra himself composed music in a number of Bengali films including Mayamrigo (1960), Badhu (1962), Jato Mat Tato Path, Joy Jayanti (1970), Godhuli Belay (1965), Sudur Niharika (1976), etc. Due to Manabendra's classical potential, composers showed the courage of composing pure classical numbers in Bengali films like Sajani Bina Re Rajani Na Jay by Anil Bagchi in the film Shashibabur Sangsar (1960), Andhare by Jnan Prakash Ghosh in the film Basanta Bahar (1958).